instructure/canvas-lms/doc/api/tools_variable_substitutions.head.md

 Adding variable substitutions is exactly the same as adding custom variables, except the values are variables instead of constants.
 This is denoted by prefixing the value with a $.
-If the tool consumer doesn't recognize, or can't substitute, the value it will just send the variable as if it were are regular custom variable (i.e. the name of the substitution variable will be sent rather than the value).
+If the tool consumer doesn't recognize, or can't substitute, the value it will just send the variable as if it were a regular custom variable (i.e. the name of the substitution variable will be sent rather than the value).

 This allows Canvas to expose data as LTI launch parameters during the LTI launch rather than